Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Generously transitive graphs

-Reflective graphs are for instance Cayley graphs, regular trees, finite complete graphs, and products of these, such as slabs with periodic boundary conditions.
-Examples of reflective walks include the uniform nearest-neighbor walk, or any walk whose transition probability depends only on the distance.
+Generously transitive graphs are for instance, regular trees, finite complete graphs, and products of these, such as slabs with periodic boundary conditions.
+Examples of reflectable walks include the uniform nearest-neighbor walk, or any walk whose transition probability depends only on the distance.

 To avoid degenerate cases we assume that the sets